codius/codius-wiki/FAQ.md

 ### Can I run multiple instances of Codius from one wallet?
 Yes!
 * When you configure moneyd, you will be automatically assigned a random 32-byte name to your paymentChannel
+* **Note:** This requires [moneyd-uplink-xrp](https://github.com/interledgerjs/moneyd-uplink-xrp) v1.1.2.
+If you don't have this version, configure it via advanced mode.
+The tutorial for this can be found [here](https://github.com/interledgerjs/moneyd#multiple-instances)
 ## Codiusd FAQs

 ### Should I run the setup as root user?